 Writing these from scratch can be tedious.
 Instead, you can reuse roles and collections from Galaxy that others (including Cisco!) have already tested and published.

 Read more: Depending on your environment’s size, you can run these tasks using the Ansible CLI for simplicity or the Ansible Automation Platform for enterprise-scale management.
-Learn the differences in this Ansible CLI vs. Automation Platform comparison.
+Learn the differences in this Ansible CLI vs Ansible Automation Platform comparison.

 A role is a neatly packaged set of automation tasks, structured for reusability.
 It includes: